RomlinGroup/Flatpack/README.md

 ## DATASET.md 📖

 [DATASET.md](https://dataset.md) is our Markdown template designed to serve as a universal standard for capturing the essential characteristics of any dataset.
+It aims to streamline the documentation process, ensuring that all pertinent information about the dataset is readily available.

 ## Micro-LLMs 🤏